moegi31/CS433/CipherInterface/README.md

 * OUTPUT FILE: the file to which to write the output.

 #### Notes

 * Playfair: the key must not have any repeated characters
 * RailFence: Padded with '?' if length isnt easily divided into #rails
+* RowTransposition: Key should not start with 0.
+Key should not have spaces.
+Key should be sequence of single consecutive digit numbers (eg. 14253 is acceptable)

 With large files, the block size needs to be adjusted in source code